 7. Add moisture to the air.
 Humid air feels warmer than dry air, caused by running the furnace.
 To add moisture to the air, I place bowls of water in front of the heat registers.
 I also start line-drying laundry on hangers in our second bathroom.
 I admit that line drying laundry is a bit of a pain, but it also saves me electricity (although I do use the dryer to fluff up stiff dry towels and jeans and to dewrinkle shirts.)
 But the real reason I do it is to keep static electricity down in The Condo so I don’t get that look from Blitzkrieg after we’ve shocked each other that says, “Why did you do that?
 You promised me that no one would hurt me ever again!”
 Yes, out of love for my rescue dog, I put up with the extra work of line drying laundry during the winter.
 I have pollen allergies, which is why line drying is a seasonal activity for me.
 Your mileage may vary.

 8. Seal inside the windows.
 The Condo has energy efficient double paned windows but they are still cold during the winter.
-To keep heat inside of the house I seal around the interior of my windows with removable rope caulk.
-(I couldn’t find a clear pealable caulk at my home improvement store.)
+To keep heat inside of the house I seal around the interior of my windows with removable rope caulk like this.
+(I couldn’t find a clear pealable caulk like this at my home improvement store.)
 Rope caulk allows us to easily get out of the house via the windows in case of an emergency and I can reuse the caulk for the following year after I remove it from the windows for the summer.
 If you don’t want to do rope or pealable caulk, you can buy plastic sheets that fit inside of the windows and block drafts.
 This isn’t an option for me because the plastic won’t seal properly because of the roller shade mechanism on my front windows.

 12. Use the one light per person per room rule.
 The Condo is chock full of energy efficient light bulbs, but we still use more electricity to light them during the winter since we have to turn them on earlier in the evening and run longer at night now that it gets darker earlier (Boo!
 Darn you Daylight savings time!)
 The one light per person per room rule is isn’t always possible, for example as I write this both Husband and I are sitting in our office at our respective computers, with lamps lit for both task and ambient lighting.
 However, the rest of the unoccupied rooms of The Condo are dark.
 Previously I’d keep a light on downstairs or in the upstairs hallway even if all the family were upstairs in the computer room (which we frequently are – you don’t think The Condo Blues Blogging Empire happens all by itself do you?)
 Once I changed this habit, I noticed a difference on my bill at no difference in the level of our home security, which is one of the reasons I had unoccupied room in The Condo lit up like Christmas in the first place.